pagkly/Zed/Investopedia3/Listed Security.md

 Listed Security
 ## What Is a Listed Security?

-A listed security is a [financial instrument](https://www.investopedia.com/terms/f/financialinstrument.asp) that is traded through an exchange, such as the NYSE or Nasdaq.
+A listed security is a [[financial instrument]](https://www.investopedia.com/terms/f/financialinstrument.asp) that is traded through an exchange, such as the NYSE or Nasdaq.
 When a private company decides to go public and issue shares, it will need to choose an exchange on which to be listed.
 To do so, it must be able to meet that exchange's listing requirements and pay both the exchange's entry and yearly listing fees.
 Listing requirements vary by exchange and include minimum stockholder's equity, a minimum share price, and a minimum number of shareholders.
 Exchanges have listing requirements to ensure that only high-quality securities are traded on them and to uphold the exchange's reputation among investors.

 ## Listed Security Definition

-Becoming a listed company on the [Nasdaq](https://www.investopedia.com/terms/n/nasdaq.asp) is considerably less expensive than listing on the [NYSE](https://www.investopedia.com/terms/n/nyse.asp), so newer companies often opt for the Nasdaq if they meet its requirements.
+Becoming a listed company on the [[Nasdaq]](https://www.investopedia.com/terms/n/nasdaq.asp) is considerably less expensive than listing on the [[NYSE]](https://www.investopedia.com/terms/n/nyse.asp), so newer companies often opt for the Nasdaq if they meet its requirements.
 The exchange a company chooses to be listed on can affect how investors perceive the stock.
 Some companies choose to cross-list their securities on more than one exchange.

 If a stock fails to comply with the exchange's listing requirements, it will be delisted.
 Delisted securities that can no longer be traded on an exchange will sometimes be traded over the counter.
-The [over-the-counter market](https://www.investopedia.com/terms/o/over-the-countermarket.asp) does not have listing requirements.
+The [[over-the-counter market]](https://www.investopedia.com/terms/o/over-the-countermarket.asp) does not have listing requirements.

 ## Requirements to Become a Listed Company on NASDAQ